 Percussion Ensemble (Fall and Spring).
 The Point University Percussion Ensemble is open to all students with high school experience in marching or concert percussion.
-This chamber ensemble presents works that span music history, including contemporary pre-miers and classical transcriptions.
-For more information about this ensemble and possible band scholarships, email Dr. Nathaniel Gworek at nathaniel.gworek@point.edu.
+This chamber ensemble presents works that span music history, including contemporary premiers and classical transcriptions.
+For more information about this ensemble and possible band scholarships, email Andrew Harry at Andrew.
+Harry@point.edu.

 For more information about ensembles or music scholarships, email finearts@point.edu or visit point.edu/finearts.
-Students may also contact Dr. Chapel McCullough, Fine Arts Department Chair, at chapel.mccullough@point.edu.
+Students may also contact Andrew Harry, Fine Arts Department Chair, at Andrew.Harry@point.edu.